 Network Protocol Guideline

 The protocols and services that are banned from use on campus are listed below.
-To assure that your machine does not inadvertently perform one of these functions.
+See the Protocol Definitions to ensure your computer does not inadvertently perform one of these functions.
 Most out-of-the-box applicatons are listed below.
 However, this is not a comprehensive list.

 - IP Routing